16 simple ways to save money on a night out

 Look out for offers

-Also, rather than buying bottled beer, get the beer which is on tap as it's so much cheaper.
+Plus, rather than buying bottled beer, get the beer on tap – it's so much cheaper.

 For every alcoholic drink you have, get a glass of tap water too.
-It'll give your liver a break and there is less chance you'll wake up with a cracking headache.
+It'll give your liver a break and there's less chance you'll wake up with a cracking headache.

-Basically, the idea behind this one is that the water will quench your thirst and fill you up quicker meaning no more room for alcohol.
+Ultimately, water will quench your thirst and fill you up quicker, meaning less room for alcohol.

-You came to university to make friends, so why not use those skills to make friends with people that matter.
+One of the reasons you came to university was to make friends, so why not use those skills to make friends with people who really matter?

-And, by people that matter we mean people that work at your hang out of choice.
-Managers, bar staff, bouncers… All might drop you a freebie or two if you are nice enough!
+By this, we mean people who work at your venue of choice.
+Managers, bar staff, bouncers... they can all bag you a freebie or two if you're nice enough.

 Can't afford to go out?
-No problem, just throw a house party and ask everyone to bring their own alcohol.
+No problem!
+Instead, you can throw a house party and ask everyone to bring their own booze.

 Stay at home

-If you don't have the dollar, just don't go out.
-Simples.
-The whole point is to have fun with your friends anyway and this can easily be achieved in other ways.
+If you don't have the dollar, just don't go out – simple as that!
+The point is to have fun with your friends, and you don't need to go clubbing to do that.